Auc7us/BounceCast/docs/work_tracker.md

 ## Deployment
 - [x] Dockerize server (finalized minimal requirments.txt, tested using local run, eposing port directly didnt work, had to explicitly state udp to expose udp port)
-- [ ] Deploy using kubernetes
+- [x] Deploy using kubernetes(Challenges in Kubernetes:

+    Load Balancer Support: Cloud vendor LoadBalancers may have limited support for QUIC, especially concerning IETF QUIC protocol and QUIC address migration.

+Kube-proxy Issues: When using NodePort to expose QUIC services, if kube-proxy adopts the ipvs mode, it can encounter bugs that discard UDP packets, potentially causing EMQX QUIC services to be unavailable.
+)
+- [x] Document deploying
-- [ ] Document deploying and decisions
+- [x] and decisions
+- [x] add clear comments
 - [ ] Share screen capture
 - [ ] include submission_date.txt containing the date that you finished the code
 - [ ] copress in valid zip and upload (git archive --format=zip --output /full/path/to/zipfile.zip main )